 Everybody is stressed nowadays, and everybody is stressing the importance of stress reduction.
 How ironic.
 Another thing to worry about is how to be more relaxed.

 Instead of listing all the negative impacts that stress can have on your wellbeing, let’s focus on couple tactics that could help you to relax and feel happier.
-My favorite two are: count your blessings (literally), exercise, and meditation.
+My favorite two are: count your blessings (literally), exercise (discussed above), and meditation.

 Count Your Blessings

 One of the studies confirmed that gratitude related to 23% lower levels of stress hormones.

 This is as simple as writing down five things you are grateful for every day.
 These could be as little or as big as you want.